TDeV4/nextjs-boilerplate/README.md

 Step 3: Navigate the site, and below is additional information on each page.

 There is a tool bar at the top of each page where the user can navigate to different pages.
 We have 4 pages that are currently live as follows:

-Home - Shows the user's profile, reviews, and course planning schedule Courses - Shows a list of all courses with course stats on average rating, average workload, and average difficulty compiled from all reviews
+- Home: Shows the user's profile, reviews, and course planning schedule
+- Courses: Shows a list of all courses with course stats on average rating, average workload, and average difficulty compiled from all reviews
-General Resources - Shows and provides a link to most commmonly used MCIT resources, development tools, documentation/reference material, and collaboration tools
+- General Resources: Shows and provides a link to most commmonly used MCIT resources, development tools, documentation/reference material, and collaboration tools
-Feedback - Shows a form where the user can provide feedback on MCIT Community Hub
+- Feedback: Shows a form where the user can provide feedback on MCIT Community Hub

 The user can also create a course review, edit his/her existing review, delete review by accessing their home page.
 The user can also access an individual course page by clicking into a course in the Courses page.
 From there, they can also create a review.